ibexa/documentation-user/docs/pim/create_product_types.md

 !!! tip

-    When your website supports a large number of regions, use the search field to find the right region.
+    When your website supports multiple regions, you can use the search field to find the right one.